Sunday, October 23, 2005

 One final highlight from Boston.
 This one’s for infrastructure nerds.
 I was delighted when our cab from the airport took us through tunnels that make up Boston’s new Big Dig highway.
 This massive infrastructure project in the central city re-routed a highly congested, elevated highway underground and added a new underwater link to the airport.

 The project has taken almost 15 years to complete.
 Construction delays and cost overruns have made it the USA’s most expensive highway project.
-It’s also inspired Sydney’s burgeoning network of underground motorways.
-Regardless, it provided an impressive and seamless transfer from the airport.
+However, despite these challenges, it helped inspire Sydney’s burgeoning network of underground motorways.
+For a geek like me, it provided an impressive and seamless transfer from the airport to our hotel.

 From Boston, it was on to Princeton where I briefly broke my sabbatical to attend a global Text 100 conference.
 Over the next five days, I met the leadership team I now work with across Europe.
 I was also given the floor to share a few insights into the success we'd achieved in APAC.
 Much of my presentation was crafted on our overnight flight across the Pacific.